7th Oct 2024

 1. The depth of the incision: A deep plane facelift involves making a deeper incision than a SMAS facelift.
 This allows for more extensive tissue removal.

-2. The approach to tightening the SMAS layer: An SMAS facelift involves drawing the SMAS layer using sutures.
+2. The approach to tightening the SMAS layer: A SMAS facelift involves drawing the SMAS layer using sutures.
 A deep plane facelift does not involve tightening the SMAS layer; instead, it relies on undermining (or separating) this layer to achieve results.

 3. The level of anaesthesia: A deep plane facelift typically requires general anaesthesia, while our surgeons can perform a SMAS facelift using local anaesthesia or general anaesthesia.